-Homebound fitness is a regular part of everyday life nowadays.
+Homebound fitness is a regular part of everyday life these days.
 The global pandemic has resulted in dedicated fitness spaces popping up in spare rooms, garages, basements and outdoor garden buildings.
 With people reframing their relationship with fitness and mental wellbeing, the positive outcome is that home style fitness is here to stay.

 Here we look at the most common ways of creating a work out area at home that blends well with most lifestyles and budgets, but most importantly is consistent and permanent.
 To get the most out of investing in a home gym, you need to think long-term.
 Is this space going to fulfil my fitness aspirations for the long-haul and will I enjoy using it?